andraugust/andraugust.github.io/quantum-examples.md

 i\frac{\partial \psi}{\partial t} = -\frac{\hbar}{2m} \frac{\partial^2 \psi}{\partial x^2} + \frac{m \omega^2}{2\hbar}x^2\psi
 $$

-As usual the solution approach is to find the energy eigenfunctions and multiply them by the time-dependent factor $$\exp(-iE_it/\hbar)$$, then sum the eigenfunctions to make a general solution.
+As usual, the approach is to find the energy eigenfunctions then multiply them by the time-dependent factor $$\exp(-iE_it/\hbar)$$ and sum the eigenfunctions to make a general solution.

 The energy eigenequation (also called the time-independent schrodinger equation TISE) is